watanabe-1/diff2prompt/README.md

 > ✅ Works with staged & unstaged diffs, optionally includes new/untracked files (with binary/huge-file safeguards), prints a console preview, and writes the full prompt to a file.
 > 🎨 Supports **custom prompt templates** (inline, file-based, or preset).
+> 🛡 Supports **exclude rules** to skip untracked files by glob-like patterns or list files.

 ---